CONFIRMED POSITIVE CASES IN IDA COUNTY

 The front entrance will be open 7:00 a.m. - 7:00 p.m.
 Monday through Friday and 8:30 a.m. - 5:00 p.m.
 Saturday and Sunday.
 Staff will be present at this entrance to screen all that enter

-Visitation is restricted to two visitors (18 years or older) per patient.
-This policy applies to inpatient visits, emergency department visits, and scheduled outpatient procedures.
+Visitation is restricted to two designated visitors (one at a time), (18 years or older) per inpatient.
+This policy applies to inpatient visits ONLY.
+All other service areas of the hospital are restricted to NO VISITORS.

 New policies are now in place to keep our environment safe for patients, staff and visitors, they include: